Are we investing the right amount in the right places to hit our goals?

 Although the publishers offer great tools, budgeting is too complex to jump between different publishers.
 They need a unified platform.
 Furthermore, manually managing your budgets in Excel, Google docs, or via Google Data Studio is missing many advantages of having a system purpose-built for budgeting.

-The world’s leading marketers are taking advantage of budget management platforms, like Budget Optimizer in MarinOne.
+The world’s leading marketers are taking advantage of budget management platforms like Marin.
 These platforms maximize the return on your marketing investment by ensuring optimal allocation and reducing the effort required to stay on target across campaigns, accounts, and channels.

 What-if Analysis: Determines the right level of spend across the entire account for an unlimited number of Strategies and the impacts on efficiency and volume, should you increase or decrease your budget.